programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 (Note that just like any good sentence, they each have a period at the end.)

-Each of these elements is a node within a vast network.
+Each of these elements is a node within a vast graph.
 A subject in one statement may be an object (or even a predicate) in another statement.
 A psuedo-RDF database might contain interrelated statements like these:

 ```
 ...